The next question to answer after writing How do Kubernetes and Docker create IP Addresses?! is “How does Docker handle publishing ports?”

 By default, Linux will not consider our iptables rules for the local network.
 As mentioned in the intro,

-Docker gets around this by running another process, docker-proxy
+Docker gets around this by running another process, docker-proxy, when running a container exposing ports.

 This proxy has a few benefits: